 Angela began her time at Scarsdale Vets 31 years ago as a receptionist, before the practice had even moved to their Markeaton Lane building.

-“I’ve been involved in farming all my life, my father comes from a farming family in Kent and I had an uncle that had a farm near where I used to live, and I spent 99%of my childhood on that farm.”
+“I’ve been involved in farming all my life, my father comes from a farming family in Kent.
+I had an uncle that had a farm near where I used to live, and I spent 99%of my childhood on that farm.”

 One thing that stands out to Angela is market day, which fell on a Friday.
 “All farmers used to come in, pay their bills and collect their drugs and there was a lady that stood out to the team who used to bring all her money in the same biscuit tin every week.
 So, from then on Sid named her ‘Biscuit Tin’ and still refers to her as that now!”

 Scarsdale Vets then moved to Markeaton Lane however, it was a lot smaller than it is now.
-Over the years all teams have expanded which means that they are able to do more varied procedures, so the practice is a lot busier than when Angela first started.
+Over the years all teams have expanded which means that they are able to do more varied procedures.
+As such, the practice is a lot busier than when Angela first started.
 Angela explained that the practice also mainly saw farm clients when she began her time at Scarsdale Vets, but this has since changed dramatically as equine is a big part of the business.

 The team like to joke around, one funny memory that stands out to Angela was a joke she played on a local farmer:

 “I have a lot of interests, I’m quite crafty and I make bags out of fabric as well as toys and quilts.
-One of our clients is having a baby in January and I am going to make them a little cot quilt, like I did for Rose.”
+One of our clients is having a baby in January and I am going to make them a little cot quilt.”

 “I have joined Rock Choir; I am really loving this, and I will be enjoying partaking in ladies that lunch with my friends who are also retired.
-I have also recently got in touch with an old school friend, so we have planned to meet monthly and see more of the country.”
+I’ve recently got in touch with an old school friend, so we have planned to meet monthly and see more of the country.”